-Mrs. Rand has participated in professional learning networks within San Bernardino County for over 15 years, including the Teaching American History/Scholars of History grant and the SBCSS Teacher Leadership Network.
+Mrs. Rand has participated in professional learning networks within San Bernardino County for over 16 years, including the Teaching American History/Scholars of History grant and the SBCSS Teacher Leadership Network.
 Mrs. Rand has not only presented for several Inland Empire school districts, the annual CCSS conference, and the IECSS Jamboree, she has also devoted her time toward making sure the conferences that CCSS provides for its members are of the highest caliber.

 It has been my privilege to serve on the California Council for the Social Studies Board of Directors for Region 10.
 I currently serve as co-chair for the Governmental Relations & Partnership Development committee and as a Conference Committee member.
-This year I am seeking to broaden my experience within the organization as the Southern Area Vice President.
+This year I am seeking continue to work within the organization as the Southern Area Vice President.
 As such, I would serve on the executive board as a liaison to the membership at large.
 I would also serve as liaison to local councils within regions 9, 10 and 11.
 I will continue the critical work CCSS does in promoting the essential nature of civic education.
 And, I will continue to advocate for the inclusion of a broad range of Social Science courses in K-16 classrooms across the state.

 If elected, I pledge to fully commit to this position in order to foster the continued growth and development of the organization at the state and local levels.
 As an apolitical advocate for all teachers, I am passionate about bringing extraordinary Social Science/History trainings, lessons and resources to the members of CCSS and helping teachers access the network that CCSS provides its members.
 I look to continue to promote, elevate, and support extraordinary professional development and networking opportunities for CCSS members and their affiliates.
 I strive to serve the members of CCSS to the best of my ability and with the same integrity and devotion I have exhibited while serving as a Region 10 Director and as the Southern Area VP for this past year.